efocus-nl/efocus.sitecore.conditionalconfigs/README.md

 The patch system works exactly like you are used to from the sitecore include configs.
 You just have to place them in a separate folder named include-conditional.
+From version 2.0, you can also place the condition-* attributes on the config files inside sitecore's config folder!

 Also, we have built in 2 extra config options: files having the name of the rootnode set to “connectionStrings”, will patch your web.config’s connectionstring section and files with rootnode “mailSettings” will patch your mailsettings section of the web.config.